 An extension means that all travelers will continue to be required to wear masks in airports, on airplanes, and on other forms of public transport through the winter travel season.
 It will now last through at least March 18, 2022.

 While transmission on planes appears to be fairly low thanks to hospital-grade filtration systems, public health officials have said that masks are critical in preventing further spread of COVID-19 through travel.
 Plus, there's much more to travel than simply sitting on a plane.

-“Masks are really powerful and we should make sure they're part of our arsenal,” the CDC’s Marty Cetron previously said.
+“Masks are really powerful and we should make sure they're part of our arsenal,” the Centers for Disease Control and Prevention's Marty Cetron previously said.
 “The truth is that the unvaccinated portion that's out there is extremely vulnerable.”